Funded Research

 Use of microneedles for the management of alopecia areata

-Year: 2023 PI Name: Natalie Artzi, PhD; Jamil R. Azzi, MD, PhD Award Type: Research Grant Status: In Progress Summary:
+Year: 2023 PI Name: Natalie Artzi, PhD; Jamil R. Azzi, MD, PhD Award Type: Research Grant Status: Completed Summary:

 Alopecia Areata (AA) is a skin condition where patients experience hair loss due to a dysregulation of the immune system.
 The only solution to date requires local injection of corticosteroids, which is painful, or the use of immunosuppressants, which cause severe side effects and are associated with high rates of relapse as the hair falls again after treatment.
 Our group has developed a revolutionary approach to treat this disease by using a novel medical device containing tiny, microscopic needles—a microneedle patch.
 Given the dimensions of the microneedles, less than a millimeter in length, the patch can be self-administered and is painless.
 This is particularly important for kids and for patients where disease is manifested in areas that cannot be injected like the eyebrows.
 The patch can release drug molecules through the skin directly into the bald lesions to restore the balance in the immune system and encourage hair growth.